alfaoz/opencode-see-image/README.md

 | `filePath` | string | yes | Path to the image.
 Absolute path, or a bare filename like `"Screenshot 2026-06-18 at 17.32.24.png"` to auto-locate. |
 | `question` | string | no | A specific question about the image.
 Defaults to a general detailed description.
 Use this to focus on a particular detail (e.g. `"What error is shown in the terminal?"`). |

-Your model calls this tool automatically when you attach a screenshot — you don't need to do anything special.
+Your model calls this tool automatically when you attach a screenshot, you don't need to do anything special.
 The `question` arg is optional; the model uses it when you ask something specific about the image.

 ## Configuration